explodinglabs/superstack/README.md

 ### 2. Build your container image with migrations included

-A Dockerfile is included which you can use to build an image of your migrations.

-- Build your custom Iko image: `docker build -t yourrepo/youriko .`
+- Build a custom Iko image using the Dockerfile included in this repo just for this purpose: `docker build -t yourrepo/youriko .`
-- `docker build -t yourrepo/youriko .`
 - `docker push yourrepo/youriko`

+Then on the remote server:

-- On the remote server, `docker pull yourrepo/youriko`
+- `docker pull yourrepo/youriko`
 - Update the compose.yaml to use your Iko image
 - `docker compose run --rm iko deploy`